mmints/unity-plug-in-for-scene-uploading/README.md

 Install the plug-in package (``UploadScene.unitypackage``) simply by drag and drop into the desired Unity-Editor window.
 After this, you will find uploading dialogue under ``Window->Upload Asset Bundle to Moodle Server``.

 ## Dependencies
-All needed dependencies can be found in the directory ``third-party``.
+All needed dependencies for building the project from source can be found in the directory ``third-party``.
 - ``UnityEngine.dll (Unity Version 2019.2.19f1)``
 - ``UnityEditor.dll (Unity Version 2019.2.19f1)``
 - ``Renci.SshNet.dll`` [GitHub](https://github.com/sshnet/SSH.NET)